vxvfaq/vxvfaq/README.rst

 What is the current exchange listing strategy?
 -------

-Our exchange strategy involves being listed on a tier-1 exchange, e.g., Kraken or KuCoin, available in the USA and another one to serve the Asian markets.
+Our exchange strategy involves being listed on a tier-1 exchange, e.g. Kraken, available in the USA and another one to serve the Asian markets, after the press release (PR) from one of our large customers.

 Why did the token get delisted from IDEX in January 2020?
 -------